nicolozambon/ing-sw-2022-sciarrabba-sironi-zambon/README.md

 On Windows it is needed to:
 - Set system visual scaling to 100%.
 - Only for CLI:
-  - Install the font "DejaVuSansMono.ttf" (find it in deliverables folder) and set it for the terminal.
+  - Set the CMD font to "Lucida Console" (the towers will show up as rectangles '▯', if you want them to show up as tower character '♜' please install the font "DejaVuSansMono.ttf", find it in deliverables folder, and set it for the CMD).
-  - Run the `chcp 65001` command in the terminal.
+  - Run the `chcp 65001` command in the CMD.
 This enables UTF-8 encoding.

 ### Instructions
 1. Clone this repository: